Kymorphia/gi-d/README.md

 ### Command Syntax

  * Commands are prefixed with `//!`.
- * gi-d comments are prefixed with `//#` and aren't output to binding code.
+ * giD comments are prefixed with `//#` and aren't output to binding code.
  * Strings can be single or double quoted.
- * Some commands support multi-line values using opening and close braces within gi-d comment lines (seldom used).
+ * Some commands support multi-line values using opening and close braces within giD comment lines (seldom used).

 ### Command Reference